 I absolutely loved visiting Arundel Castle (and even bought the guide book so I could read up on it) – I can’t wait to go back and explore it some more.
 I reckon it’ll be very magical in winter!

-Visited Kew Gardens?
-We'd love to see your photos, so make sure to tag us @deardorset and use #deardorset!
+Visited Arundel or Arundel Castle?
+We'd love to see what you got up to, so make sure to tag us in any photos @deardorset and use #deardorset!